-When generating a taxon heatmap IDseq by default pulls the 10 species with the highest reads per million for each sample.
+When generating a taxon heatmap, CZ ID by default displays the 10 species with the highest reads per million for each sample.
 You can adjust the number of taxa per sample that are included in the heatmap using the available heatmap filters (see below).
 Because creating a heatmap pulls in a lot of data, it can sometimes take a few seconds to load when you first create it.

 When you first load the heatmap, we preselect a subset of your data so that you are able to experiment with filters and see the results quickly, without having to wait for a full reload each time.
 These preselect conditions are the following:

 - The top 1000 unique taxa per sample, based on relative abundance (rPM)

 - Only taxa with at least 5 reads